BDC Hamburger Icon

 Assembling a sales team with diverse backgrounds and prioritizing diversity and inclusion can improve your capability to pursue different opportunities.
 Hire for gender diversity, cultural diversity and experience diversity to bring in a broader perspective and open up new markets.

-3. Design a repetitious sales process.
+Design a repetitious sales process.

-A sales process is a set of steps that your sales team takes to move a prospect along the sales funnel.
+A sales process is a set of steps your sales team takes to move a prospect along the sales funnel.
 The funnel includes prospecting, connecting, researching, presenting and closing.

-4. Determine KPIs to measure success.
+Determine key performance indicators (KPIs) to measure success.

 As the saying goes, “What gets measured gets done.”
-By establishing the right key performance indicators (KPIs) and clearly communicating sales goals to your team, you can get everyone aligned with the company’s long-term vision.
+By establishing the right KPIs and clearly communicating sales goals to your team, you can get everyone aligned with the company’s long-term vision.
 This empowers your employees to take initiatives that drive results.
-Here are some important sales KPIs you should measure:
+“It is incumbent upon the organization’s leaders to provide the ambition of the company that is aspirational and inspiring,” said Steve Wheeler, chief sales officer at Mahou USA.
+“The sales team’s functional responsibility is to … translate [that ambition] into key results that need to be delivered.”

 • Sales growth: The increase or decrease of sales in a specific time frame